Remove Problem Clients in 4 Steps Without Losing Referrals: Exit Protocol for $80K–$120K Operators

 If Option 1 (transition to alternative):

-• Complete any in-progress deliverables
+Complete any in-progress deliverables.

-• Package all files with documentation
+Package all files with documentation.

-• Brief alternative provider (with client permission)
+Brief the alternative provider (with client permission).

-• Create a transition document for the new provider
+Create a transition document for the new provider.

 If Option 2 (finish current project):

-• Deliver final work by the agreed date
+Deliver final work by the agreed date.

-• Provide all source files
+Provide all source files.

-• Write a 30-day email support agreement
+Write a 30-day email support agreement.

-• Document project history for client reference
+Document project history for client reference.

 Chloe’s handoff to the alternative provider:

-• Completed brand guide revision (in progress)
+Completed the brand guide revision that was in progress.

-• Organized 18 months of files into Dropbox
+Organized 18 months of files into Dropbox.

 Step 2: Send Professional Close-Out Email (Day 21)